Alta Badia, Italy: Family Ski Guide

 What's the Skiing Like for Families?

 Your child will gain skiing confidence faster here than almost anywhere else in the Alps.
-Nearly 70% of Alta Badia's piste map is built for learners and cruisers, with 146 of the resort's 212 marked runs rated easy or novice.
-This isn't just beginner-friendly terrain (it's confidence-building paradise where your mixed-ability family can ski together for a full week without anyone feeling dragged along.
+Nearly 70% of Alta Badia's piste map is built for learners and cruisers, with 146 of 212 marked runs rated easy or novice.
+This is confidence-building paradise where your mixed-ability family can ski together for a full week without anyone feeling dragged along.

 On-Mountain Lunch